nh-server/switch-guide/docs/user_guide/getting_started.md

 | 7.0.1          | [**RCM**](rcm.md)               | Wait for CFW               | Cart update to 8.0.1        | **N/A**                |
 | 8.0.1          | [**RCM**](rcm.md)               | Wait for homebrew          | Wait for homebrew           | Wait for homebrew      |
 | 8.1.0 - 14.1.0 | [**RCM**](rcm.md)               | Unhackable (currently)     | Unhackable (currently)      | Unhackable (currently) |

 &nbsp;

+!!! note "About OLED"
+    OLED Switches (HEG-001) are currently unhackable on any firmware version.

+&nbsp;